Jury

 [1-535] Written directions

-Section 55B of the Act provides that a direction in law may be given in writing.
+Section 55B provides that a direction in law may be given in writing.
 It is a matter for the exercise of discretion as to whether and when to give written directions.
 A fundamental factor informing the exercise of that discretion is whether providing written directions is likely to assist the jury in understanding the issues in the trial: Trevascus v R [2021] NSWCCA 104 at [66].
 It is suggested that in an appropriate case, written directions on the elements of the offences (including question trails) and available verdicts and any other relevant matter be given to the jury before counsel address with a short oral explanation of the directions.

 A written direction can be given at any stage: R v Elomar [2008] NSWSC 1442 at [27]–[30].